nurih/VecTacToe/README.md

 The above generates a local file with a dump of all possible boards that end up in a win or tie.

-To upload the dataset to MongoDB, you must first set the environment variable `MONGO_URL` to the URL of your atlas cluster.
+To upload the dataset to MongoDB, you must first set the environment variable `VECTACTOE_MONGO_URL` to the URL of your atlas cluster (see below for local setup).

 Make sure to have a database name at the end of the url.
 For example `https://<credentials>@cluster1.abcd.mongodb.net/mydb` would be using the `mydb` database on your cluster.
 The collection is hard coded to `vec_tac_toe`.

 Upload the data to your collection